UT-GlobalSeismology/anisotime/README.md

     - macOS/Unix/Linux users: in the terminal app, type ```./anisotime```.
 (We are still waiting for our "code signing certificate," so if you try to launch ANISOtime by directly clicking on the icon rather than through the terminal app, you may get a warning message that the software is unverified.
 Please don’t worry, and authorize your machine to launch the program.
 Sorry for this inconvenience.)
 4. If you need more information download the [User Guide](https://bit.ly/3hFNUZH), or read it through the Help tab in ANISOtime after you launch it.

+# SOURCE CODE

+The source code for ANISOtime can be downloaded [here](https://github.com/kensuke1984/Kibrary).

 # CONTACT US